Kraks/playground/code/README.md

 This is the accompanying artifact for CS592 project (Compiling to Summaries).

-The main content of the artifact is a ``partial'' abstract interpreter.
+The main content of the artifact is a ``multi-stage'' abstract interpreter.
-Given an incomplete program (e.g. just a function), the ``partial'' abstract interpreter can (1) perform possible analysis within this incomplete program, and (2) generate code that performs analysis depending on other currently unknown programs.
+Given an incomplete program (e.g. just a function), the ``multi-stage'' abstract interpreter can (1) in the first stage perform possible analysis within this incomplete program, and (2) generate code that performs analysis depending on other currently unknown programs.
+In the second stage, when all summaries are available, we can obtain the analysis result by running the composed program.

 ## Requirement